-The University Research Park Area Plan (2010) calls for Office/Retail/Residential up to 22 DUA.
+• The University Research Park Area Plan (2010) calls for Office/Retail/Residential up to 22 DUA.

-TRANSPORTATION SUMMARY
+• TRANSPORTATION SUMMARY

-The site is located on IBM Drive, a City-maintained minor thoroughfare road.
-The 57.2-acre site includes a multi-use development that could contain office, retail, multi-family and hotel uses.
+- The site is located on IBM Drive, a City-maintained minor thoroughfare road.
+The 57.2-acre site includes a multi-use development that could contain office, retail, multi-family, and hotel uses.
 As the trip generation is higher than the 2,500 threshold, a Traffic Impact Study (TIS) was required for this site.
-The TIS was approved by CDOT and NCDOT on 11/09/2021 and all required transportation improvements are reflected in the petitioner's site plan dated 11/09/2021.
-The petitioner has also agreed to construct a 12-foot multi-use path along the site's frontage of IBM Drive and an east-west roadway connection (Proposed Public Road "D").
-All CDOT comments have been addressed.

-Active Projects:

-- Approved Rezoning Petition 2020-035:

-- This petition completed a Traffic Impact Study that included turn lane roadway improvements on IBM Drive and Neal Road.
-A proposed access on IBM Drive is tying into the fourth leg of the existing signalized intersection at IBM Drive and University Oaks Drive.

-- Approved Rezoning Petition 2020-102:

-- c CDOT has requested this petitioner to commit to constructing left-turn lanes at the proposed access points on IBM Drive and Neal Road.
+The Revised TIS was submitted to CDOT and NCDOT for review on 9/8/2021.
+CDOT has approved all transportation improvements in the TIS as they related to city-maintained streets.
+NCDOT provided final TIS comments on 10/05/21 and the petitioner revised their site plan and conditional notes to reflect these comments.
+The petitioner has agreed to construct a 12-foot multi-use path along the site's frontage of IBM Drive and an east-west roadway connection (Proposed Public Road "D").
+Site plan revisions are needed to address the required 6-foot bike lane on Proposed Public Road "D".
+Active Projects: - Approved Rezoning Petition 2020-035: - This petition completed a Traffic Impact Study that included turn lane roadway improvements on IBM Drive and Neal Road.
+A proposed access on IBM Drive is tying into the fourth leg of the existing signalized intersection at IBM Drive and University Oaks Drive. - Approved Rezoning Petition 2020-102: - CDOT has requested this petitioner to commit to constructing left-turn lanes at the proposed access points on IBM Drive and Neal Road.

-- Transportation Considerations